Photonico/Computational_Physics_Topics/Sundries/Note for Writing in the Sciences.md

 ## Unit 8

+As a scientist, you have a responsibility to communicate your science clearly and effectively and to as broad an audience as possible.
+We live in an era of science denial.
+Science and facts are under attack.
+As scientists, we have to do a better job of communicating science in a clear, accessible and engaging way.

 ### 8.1 Talking with the Media

 + Being interviewed by a journalist, what the journalist is waiting to hear, and will use in his/her article